 Notes

-- The cider vinegar helps the beets and the borscht soup hold their beautiful pink color.
+- Vinegar is important: The cider vinegar helps the beets and the broth hold their beautiful pink color.
 You can add more or a little less vinegar according to your taste.
 If you don't have apple cider vinegar, plain white vinegar will also work.

-- Cooking the beets before grating them and adding into the soup gives the borscht a sweeter flavor and a deeper color.
-If you prefer a crisper texture, cut peeled raw beets into matchsticks and add them at the same time as the potatoes.
+- Cooking the beets adds a sweeter flavor and deeper color: If you prefer a crisper texture, cut peeled raw beets into matchsticks and add them at the same time as the potatoes.

 Leave a Reply